agestaun/meteor/README.md

 ## TODO

-You can see them on the [GitHub Repository](https://github.com/agestaun/meteor/issues?q=is%3Aissue).
+You can see them in the [issues section](https://github.com/agestaun/meteor/issues?q=is%3Aissue).

 ## About the project